spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 | Best Params | max_depth : None, min_samples_split : 5, n_estimators : 200 | eta : 0.4, max_depth : None, n_estimators': 50 |
 | Best Accuracy | 0.913068 | 0.948438 |

+Note that although 'Best Accuracy' provides a different set of numbers, since this is a metric that includes scores during hyperparameter tuning i.e it is not purely based on unseen data, while Accuracy is purely based on unseen data, we go with Accuracy.
 XGBoost also outperforms in terms of execution time, which can be helpful if and when the dataset has large number of records.

+Another interesting observation is in the feature contribution difference across the 2 models - [Random Forest with PCA feature contribution](./images/RF_Gene_Contribs_2Model1.png) vs [XGBooster with PCA feature contributions](./images/XGB_Gene_Contribs_2Model1.png).
+Its unclear why the case and may require further deep dive to understand the tree splits.

 NOTE: All the scores are results obtained on `test` data, after the model was trained on `train` dataset.